Trusted Washington Traumatic Brain Injury Lawyers

-Head and Brain Injury Cases Are Complex, but Winnable
+Traumatic Brain Injury Cases Are Complex but Winnable

-At Brett McCandlis Brown, our lawyers have handled many such cases before; we have won six-figure – and even seven-figure – verdicts and settlements for our clients.
+At Brett McCandlis Brown & Conner, our Washington traumatic brain injury lawyers have handled many such cases before; we have won six-figure – and even seven-figure – verdicts and settlements for our clients.
 We will take special steps to identify the extent of your injury, identify its real cause, and determine the extent of its effect on your life – both now and in the future.

 We settle the vast majority of our cases out of court.
-If the other side insists on being stubborn, however, we are ready to win a courtroom battle, as we have done on many occasions.
+If the other side insists on being stubborn, however, our Washington traumatic brain injury lawyers are more than ready to win a courtroom battle, as we have done on many occasions.
 Insurance companies know this, and most of them don’t want to mess with us in court.
 This, in turn, renders them quite a bit more reasonable at the settlement table once they find out we are involved in your case.